 Pope Francis has chosen to remain silent.

-In conclusion, Viganó's testimony certainly holds up to scrutiny, no matter how much his enemies seek to impugn his motives or criticize his past handling sex abuse cases, which he has already addressed.
+In conclusion, Viganó's testimony certainly holds up to scrutiny, no matter how much his enemies seek to impugn his motives or criticize his past handling of sex abuse cases, which he has already addressed.
 Regardless, no conclusive evidence has been presented beyond testimony and witnesses.
 For the public to know the truth, the former Nuncio made clear in his letter that the proof of those sanctions can be found "in the archives in the nunciature in Washington."

 Without those documents, the evidence still remains circumstantial.